openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    |                                      |...|            |...|                     |          |        |
    +--------------------------------------+...+------------+...+---------------------+----------+--------+

-Add the partition to the volume group
+Add the partition to the volume group:

 ::